 At CIBC, we are building a strong, innovative, relationship-oriented bank.
-We have a great team and strong franchise that has proven that it can deliver consistent, sustainable results.
-Our opportunity now is to transform our bank and deliver growth.

-For many years, CIBC has reported a scorecard of financial objectives to measure and report on our progress to external stakeholders.
-These measures are categorized into four key areas of shareholder value:
+For many years, CIBC has reported a scorecard of financial objectives to evaluate and report on our progress to external stakeholders.
+These measures are categorized into five key areas of shareholder value:

-- 1. Earnings growth - Average annual earnings per share (EPS) growth of 5-10% over the medium term (defined as 3-5 years) - Achieving positive operating leverage over the medium term - 2.
-Return on common shareholders' equity (ROE) - Adjusted ROE of 20% through the cycle (going forward the target is being modified to 18% to 20% through the cycle) - 3.
-Total shareholder return - 40-50% dividend payout ratio to common shareholders on a long term, average basis (going forward our target is to deliver an adjusted dividend payout ratio of approximately 50%) - Total shareholder return that exceeds the industry average on a rolling 5 year basis - 4.
-Balance sheet strength - Maintain strong capital ratios that exceed regulatory targets
+- 1. Earnings growth - Average annual earnings per share (EPS) growth of 5% to 10% over the medium term (defined as 3 to 5 years).
+Going forward our target is to deliver average annual EPS growth of at least 5% - Efficiency ratio - Medium term target efficiency ratio (ratio of non-interest expenses to total revenue) of 55% by 2019 - Return on common shareholders' equity (ROE) - ROE of 18% to 20% through the cycle.
+Going forward our target is to maintain a strong ROE of at least 15% - Total shareholder return - Dividend payout ratio to common shareholders on an average basis near the top end of our 40% to 50% target range - Total shareholder return that exceeds the industry composite index on a rolling five-year basis - Balance sheet strength - Maintain strong capital ratios that exceed regulatory target, set by the Office of the Superintendent of Financial Institutions (OSFI)

-1. Earnings Growth
+Earnings Growth